-Chan Sreymom is a kindergarten student.
+Kanha started at Choice in kindergarten.
 She was born in 2012 and she has one older brother and one older sister.
 Her mom is a housewife and her father is a truck driver.
 She lives in the last village (No Truck).
 She really enjoys coming to school by the Choice Water Truck.
-Sreymom is the most polite and quiet kid in kinder and now she is learning to pronounce and write the English Alphabet.
+Kanha is the most polite and quiet kid in kinder and now she is learning to pronounce and write the English Alphabet.

-Neil recently came first in a Cambodian marathon and he put the prize money towards sponsoring Sreymon.
+Neil recently came first in a Cambodian marathon and he put the prize money towards sponsoring Kanha.
 He has also used previous marathon prize and sponsor money towards sponsoring another child at Choice.

-- Neil brought some school materials for Sreymom on the day he visited Choice in September 2017.
+Neil brought some school materials for Kanha on the day he visited Choice in September 2017.

 Park Ratana is sponsored by John Michael from USA at US$50 per month: